Ambergate, Nottingham and Boston and Eastern Junction Railway: Derbyshire Extension Railway

-In 1872 the Great Northern Railway got its Derbyshire Extension Bill through Parliament; it was mainly intended for mineral traffic.
+In 1872 the Great Northern Railway got its Derbyshire Extension Bill through Parliament as the Great Northern Railway (Derbyshire and Staffordshire) Act 1872 (35 & 36 Vict. c. cxxxix); it was mainly intended for mineral traffic.
 It left Colwick by a triangular junction, and swept round the north of Nottingham through Ilkeston and Derby as far as Burton upon Trent.
 It opened in 1875, and consolidated the position of Colwick as an important goods and mineral marshalling yard and depot.

 Avoiding Grantham

 By an Act of 28 July 1873 the GNR obtained powers to construct the Sedgebrook and Barkstone Junction line.
 (The railway used the spelling "Barkstone" until December 1916.)
 This was built with the main aim of simplifying the movement of coal from Nottinghamshire to Lincolnshire without reversal at Grantham.
 It was originally planned to extend from Allington Junction, near Sedgebrook on the Nottingham and Grantham line, to a junction with the main line at Barkston, south of the junction with the Boston and Sleaford line.
 However on 10 January 1874 a passenger train from Boston overran signals at that junction, and fouled the path of an up Anglo-Scottish express service.
 The engine of the express struck the branch train's carriages and then grazed wagons of a passing down train.
 The fireman and a passenger were killed.
 As a result it was decided to take the new line under the main line north of Barkston station and make the junction directly with the Boston line, a deviation authorised by an Act of 29 June 1875.

 The new bridge was completed on 18 January 1875; the line was made double-track, 4 mi 3 ch from Allington Junction to Barkston East Junction.
 The line opened on 29 October 1875, with three freight trains each way daily; it was soon used extensively in summer by passenger trains from Nottingham and Leicester to the resort town of Skegness.
 There were no intermediate stations or signal boxes but the long section was broken in May 1883 by opening a signal box at Marston, 1+1/2 mi from Allington Junction.

 The route became used later when Skegness and Mablethorpe became popular seaside destinations, and excursion traffic developed.
 Between 1919 and 1939 evening excursions were run from Nottingham to Skegness, and were so popular that on many days six such trains were run.

 On 3 October 2005 an eastern chord line was made at Allington, enabling trains from Grantham to reach the Boston line without running on the main line.
 The connection to the main line at Barkston was subsequently removed.